-In the Northern Territory, the Department of Regional Development, Primary Industry, Fisheries and Resources is responsible for the regulation of mining and environmental management activities for the mining and exploration industry under the Mining Management Act 2001.
-Prior to the issue of approvals, development proposals are referred to the Environment, Heritage and Arts Division (EHA) within the Department of Natural Resources, Environment, the Arts and Sport (DNRETAS) for assessment under the Environmental Assessment Act 1994.
+In the Northern Territory, the Department of Business, Industry and Resource Development is responsible for the regulation of mining, OH&S and environmental management activities for the mining and exploration industry under the Mining Management Act 2001.
+Prior to the issue of approvals, development proposals are referred to the Office of Environment and Heritage within the Department of Infrastructure, Planning and Environment to determine if the proposal warrants formal assessment under the Environmental Assessment Act 1994.
 Recommendations from the environmental assessment process are incorporated into the authorisation process under the Mining Management Act 2001.